-Readers who are authorised to conduct funerals are permitted to claim 70% of the CDBF fee element by submitting the appropriate claim form (available from the Diocesan website or Diocesan House).
+Readers who are authorised to conduct funerals are permitted to claim 70% of the CDBF fee element by submitting the appropriate claim form (available from the Diocesan website or Diocesan House) to the relevant PCC Treasurer.
 This remuneration is on a casual ad hoc basis and does not constitute an employment relationship between the CDBF and the Reader.
 It is also the responsibility of the Reader to declare and return to HMRC any fee received from the Diocesan Board of Finance (CDBF) in respect of the performance of Occasional Offices.

-6.7 Finance, Fees and Expenses
+6.8 Finance, fees and expenses

 Readers offer a voluntary and unpaid ministry, and do not accept a fee for their services.
 However, they should be reimbursed for travelling and other expenses incurred through the performance of their duties, especially outside their parish/benefice.
-Car mileage should be reimbursed at the current rate approved as set by the CDBF.
+Car mileage should be reimbursed at the current rate approved and set by the CDBF.

-6.8 The Wider Ministry of Readers
+6.9 The wider ministry of Readers

-6.8.1 Requests to minister in another benefice
+6.9.1 Requests to minister in another benefice